Fleet Circular walk

-To complete the walk, head N along the towpath (ie. turn left from the beer garden at the back of the pub).
-After a long slow turn to the right you eventually come to a small patch of open ground with an information panel about the canal's history.
+Continue along the towpath, still heading N with the canal on your right.
+After a long slow turn to the right you are heading E and come to a small patch of open ground with an information panel about the canal's history.

 Fleet town centre (with pubs and coffee shops) is 350m off to the left along the A323.
 The station is a further 1¾ km away but several bus routes go along the A3013.

-After ducking under the very low Reading Road Bridge (carrying the B3013) a further 1½ km along the towpath brings you to the Old and New Pondtail Bridges in quick succession (the latter carrying the A323).
-200m beyond this second bridge, and immediately after the last house on the left, turn left off the towpath.
+- After ducking under the very low Reading Road Bridge (carrying the B3013) a further 1½ km along the towpath brings you to the Old and New Pondtail Bridges in quick succession (the latter carrying the A323).

 Go across your outward route and follow the path alongside the stream.
 In 350m either turn right across a footbridge, or detour ahead to Sandy Bay and rejoin the main path a little further ahead.
 Continue along the perimeter path around the eastern and northern sides of Fleet Pond to reach the station, with possible detours to the nearby Station pub or the Heron on the Lake on the small northern part of Fleet Pond.

-To resume the walk, go back and take the path to the left of the one you arrived on, along a section of boardwalk.
-At a T-junction at the end of the boardwalk turn left to rejoin the main route.
+- Return on the path to the left of the one you arrived on, turning left at a T-junction at the end of the boardwalk to rejoin the main route.

-- The Brenda Parker Way was set up in 2011 to commemorate a prominent local member of the Ramblers.
-It runs for 125 km across north Hampshire, from Aldershot to Andover.
+- The Brenda Parker Way runs for 125 km across north Hampshire, from Aldershot to Andover.
+It was set up in 2011 to commemorate a prominent local member of the Ramblers.

 - Fleet Pond is thought to have been created as a fishery for local monks at the end of the 12thC.
 It became part of the military estate in 1854 and the area was used for military training until it was relinquished by the MoD in 1972.
 It was declared a Site of Special Scientific Interest (SSSI) in 1954 and a Local Nature Reserve in 1977.